andreia/OMGit/README.md

 ### Reverting changes

+(Switches the current branch to the target reference, leaving a difference as an uncommitted change.)

 ```console
 git reset [--hard] <target_reference>
 ```

-Switches the current branch to the target reference, leaving a difference as an uncommitted change.

 - `--hard`: discard all changes

+### Reverting changes of a specific commit

+(Create a new commit, reverting changes from the specified commit.
+It generates an inversion of changes.)

 ```console
 git revert <commit_sha>
 ```

-Create a new commit, reverting changes from the specified commit.
-It generates an inversion of changes.

 ### Reverting local changes to a relative time